We conducted an interview with Shota Fujimoto from the Research and Development Division. Please read to the end!

 Q.Finally, do you have a message for those who want to work for Green Carbon?

-Carbon credits are currently on the rise and I believe they are still expanding.
-That’s why this is the most exciting time of the year.
-It is still in the bud stage, but let’s grow it together until it comes to fruition.
-I look forward to working with you all on carbon credit creation.
+Carbon credits are currently in their startup phase and I believe they’ll continue to expand significantly.
+That’s precisely why now is the most exciting time to be involved.
+We’re still in the budding stage, but let’s grow together until we bear fruit.
+I look forward to working together with everyone on carbon credit creation.